neopragma/dnmusic/concept-euphonium.md

 Different players, all striving to achieve a sound that aligns with those words, have different ideas about what, exactly, _dark_ or _rich_ (or whatever) actually sound like.

+While there are nuanced differences in how various players sound, there is a broad, general consensus about what a euphonium sounds like.
+As you develop your personal concept of the instrument, beware of deviating too far from the general consensus, or you will not pass any professional or university auditions.

+People don't want players whose sound "sticks out" from the section, because it muddies the ensemble sound.

+For solo work, audiences usually expect each instrument to sound a particular way, and they won't enjoy hearing an instrument played in a highly unusual way.

 ## Embouchure development

 Many players emphasize embouchure development over most or all other aspects of playing.
 They build their embouchures in much the same way as a bodybuilder sculpts their muscles.